Calculating the cost of work placements

 Although costs in the UK may not be too different from being in Leeds, there are a number of things you should plan before you start.

-The Careers Centre can give you advice if you are on an unpaid work placement.
-They can also give you general information on areas to plan before starting work experience or a placement.
+The Careers Service Work Placements team can give you advice if you are on an unpaid work placement and can also give you general information on areas to plan before starting work experience or a placement.

 UK work placement - London weighting

 If your work placement is in London you can claim for the London weighting on your Student Loan.
-You must give your work address and your residential address on your application (or as soon as possible if you dont know at the time).
+You must give your work address and your residential address on your application (or as soon as possible if you don’t know at the time).
 You need to update your term time address in Student Services.
 You can access Student Services using the icon on the Minerva toolbar.
 You can apply for a Registration Status Certificate to confirm your student status for Council Tax purposes.
 You may be eligible to apply for a 18+ Student Oyster Photocard.

 Work placements abroad

-If you want to speak to someone for more help, the Careers Centre website gives phone and email contacts and opening times for the Careers Centre on campus.
+If you want to speak to someone for more help, the Careers Service website gives phone and email contacts and opening times for the Careers Centre on campus.

 Paid student work during your work placement